Whistleblowing Under California Employment Laws

 Increased Protections Under the Whistleblower Law

-First, protection against whistleblower retaliation was extended to employees who report suspected illegal behavior internally – to either a supervisor or another employee with authority to investigate, discover or correct the reported violation.
+- First – Protection against whistleblower retaliation in California was extended to employees who report suspected illegal behavior internally.
+Whether they report to either a supervisor or another employee with authority to investigate, discover or correct the reported violation.

-Second, employees also now receive protection if they believe they have been retaliated against based on the employer’s belief that the employee has either already disclosed or will later disclose a violation of law, regardless of whether any actual disclosure of unlawful activity has been made by the employee.
+- Second – employees also now receive protection if they believe they have been retaliated against based on the employer’s belief that the employee has either already disclosed or will later disclose a violation of the law.
+This is regardless of whether any actual disclosure of unlawful activity has been made by the employee.

-What Counts as Retaliation Under the Whistleblower Law?
+What Counts as Retaliation Under the California Whistleblower Laws?

 Can I Become a Whistleblower and Remain Anonymous?